colejarczyk/doc/userguide/earning_rules/creation/rule_type.rst

     More information about rule creation :doc:`here </userguide/earning_rules/creation/custom>`

 2. **Customer referral**
-    Referred and/or Referrer customer receive points for his action
+    Referred and/or Referrer customer could receive points for the action

     More information about rule creation :doc:`here </userguide/earning_rules/creation/referral>`